chloe722/UdacityNeighborhood/README.md

 # Neighborhood

-Neighborhood is an web app which you can search anything you are interested, for example, restaurant, cafe, bakery, bar and so on in your location.
+Neighborhood is an web app which you can search anything you are interested in your location, for example, restaurant, cafe, bakery, bar and so on.

 ## How to start Neighborhood?